I camp in my kitchen

 If you are looking for a masala vadai with onion and other spices, check this cabbage masala vadai.
 These vadai are best with tea on a laid-back weekend evening.

-How to make Kadalai Paruppu Vadai
+Step by Step Instructions to make Paruppu Vadai

 Soaking chana dal

-I soak around 10 almonds for 1 cup of chana dal and 5-6 nos red chilies with the dal.
+• I soak around 10 almonds for 1 cup of chana dal and 5-6 nos red chilies with the dal.
 The chili numbers depend upon how spicy you prefer your vadai.
 Both my kids love to munch on these crispy chana dal vadai, so i keep the spice medium.

 Grinding vada batter